 - 1 clementine or orange

-- Place the dry cranberries in a bowl with 1 cup of hot water and a teabag for 5 minutes.
+- Hydrate.
+Place the dry cranberries in a bowl with 1 cup of hot water and a teabag for 5 minutes.1 cup cranberries, 1 tea bag

-- Heat a pan with a drizzle of coconut oil and add the drained cranberries.
+- Heat a pan and add the cranberries with its water.1 cup cranberries

-- If using the clementine, add the freshly squeezed juice and cinnamon, sticks, and cloves.
-Cook, stirring regularly for around 5 minutes.
+- Season.
+If using the clementine, add the freshly squeezed juice and cinnamon sticks, and cloves.
+Cook, stirring regularly for around 5 minutes.3 cinnamon sticks, 1 clementine, 5 cloves

-- Once the cranberries start to wilt, add the nutmeg and simmer further.
-You can add water if the cranberries are drying too much.
+- Add the ginger.
+Once the cranberries start to wilt, add the nutmeg and simmer further.
+You can add water if the cranberries are drying too much.½ teaspoon ginger, ½ teaspoon nutmeg

-- Next, add the maple syrup and taste.
+- Add sweetener.
+Next, add the maple syrup and taste.
 Cranberries are sour, and you want to get the sweet just right.
-You may want to add more syrup.
+You may want to add more syrup.3 tablespoons maple syrup

-- Continue to simmer; at this stage, it should look more like a cranberry jam.
+- Simmer.
+Continue to simmer; at this stage, it should look more like a cranberry jam.

-- Remove the cinnamon sticks and the cloves.
+- Remove the cinnamon sticks and the cloves.3 cinnamon sticks, 5 cloves

 Please note that some of the links here are affiliate links and I will earn a commission if you purchase through those links.
 I use all of the products listed and recommend them because they are companies that I have found helpful and trustworthy.